nodeSolidServer/solid-auth-client/README.md

 ### Why might I need this?

-If you're building a web app and want to identify users with Solid, or store personal information on your user's Solid account, you'll have to authenticate them.
+If you're creating a web app and want to identify users with Solid, or store personal information on your user's Solid account, you'll have to authenticate them.
 This library provides a simple API for logging in, logging out, and fetching resources with authenticated credentials.